The generalized Frobenius problem via restricted partition functions: Open Questions

 \begin{question} The $n=2$ case is well understood (see Proposition \ref{prop:two}), and finding formulas for $n\ge 4$ seems very difficult even in the $k=0$ case.
 It seems possible that there are interesting formulas when $n=3$, however.
 For example, when $n=3$ and $k=0$, there are reasonable formulas (see Ram\'{\i}rez Alfons\'{\i}n \cite[Chapter 2]{RA}, and, for a generating function approach, see Denham \cite{Denham}).
 Are there interesting formulas for $n=3$ and general $k$? \end{question}

 \begin{question} Let $P\subseteq\R^n$ be a $d$-dimensional polytope whose vertices are rational, and let $m$ be the smallest integer such that the vertices of $mP$ ($P$ dilated by a factor of $m$) are integers.
 Then Ehrhart \cite{Ehrhart} proves that $f(t)=\abs{tP\cap\Z^n}$ is a quasi-polynomial of period $m$ (see the Beck and Robins text \cite{BR_book} for many more details).
 This is a generalization of our problem, as taking $P$ to be the convex hull of $\vec e_i/a_i$ ($1\le i\le n$), where $\vec e_i$ is $i$th standard basis vector, yields the Frobenius $f(t)$.
-One can define $g_{\le k}$, and so forth, using this $f$, and Aliev, De Loera, and Louveaux \cite{ADL} study structural and algorithmic results related to this.
+One can define $g_{\le k}$, and so forth, using this new $f$, and Aliev, De Loera, and Louveaux \cite{ADL} study structural and algorithmic results related to this.
 Do some of the results of this current paper generalize to that more general setting? \end{question}

 \begin{question} What can we say about the computational complexity of computing $g_{\le k}$, $c_{\le k}$, and so forth?
 If $n$ is not fixed, then Ram\'{\i}rez Alfons\'{\i}n \cite{RA_NP} shows that even computing $g_{= 0}$ is NP-hard.
 On the other hand, if $n$ is fixed, then Kannan \cite{Kannan} shows that $g_{=0}$ can be computed in polynomial time, and Barvinok and Woods \cite{BW} show that $c_{=0}$ and other quantities can be computed in polynomial time.
-Generalizing, Aliev, De Loera, and Louveaux \cite{ADL} show that, for fixed $n$ and $k$, $g_{\le k}$ and other quantities can be computed in polynomial time.
+Generalizing, Aliev, De Loera, and Louveaux \cite{ADL} show that, for fixed $n$ and $k$, $g_{\le k}$ and other quantities can be computed in polynomial time, even in the general setting of $f(t)=\abs{tP\cap\Z^n}$.

 This leaves the open question: Can these quantities be computed in polynomial time if $n$ is fixed, but $a_1,\ldots,a_n$ and $k$ are the input?
+Nguyen and Pak \cite{NP_Ehrhart} prove that this is NP-hard in the general setting of $f(t)=\abs{tP\cap\Z^n}$, disproving a conjecture from \cite{ADL}.
+However, to do this, they construct a polytope $P\subseteq\R^6$ whose $f(t)$ varies wildly across the constituent polynomials, which is not true for our Frobenius $f(t)$ (see Theorem~\ref{thm:f}).

 When $k$ is sufficiently large, Theorem \ref{thm:g} applies: For any given $t$, we can compute $f(t)$ in polynomial time, using the result of Barvinok \cite{Barvinok} that $\abs{P\cap\Z^n}$ can be computed in polynomial time for fixed $n$; then binary search allows us to find $s$ such that $f(sp)\le k < f\big((s+1)p\big)$, and Theorem \ref{thm:g} gives us $g_{=k}$.
 But what if $k$ is bigger than a constant but not ``sufficiently large'' for Theorem \ref{thm:g} to hold?

 \end{question}